Monitoring IBM MQ

 Most problems that you might encounter are related to IBM MQ connection and authority.
 See the following problems:

-You need to either refresh security by running the following IBM MQ runmqsc command or restart Queue manager to make the mqm authority that you granted take effective.
+For the Queue Managers that are running, after you make the user privileged, make sure that the security settings work.
+You must either refresh security by running the following IBM MQ runmqsc command or restart Queue manager to make authority that you granted take effective.

 REFRESH SECURITY

-Local or remote monitoring with the client binding mode
+Connection or authority problems with the client binding mode

-For the client binding mode, IBM MQ sensor behaves as a client application to connect to Queue Manager.
-So the sensor requires the same authority as any other applications to connect to Queue Manager, such as MQ explore.
-When you find Queue Manager can not be connected with your configured parameters, you can try your connection parameters with MQ explore to connect to Queue Manager and check whether Queue Manager can be connected.
+For the client binding mode, the IBM MQ sensor acts as a client application to connect to Queue Manager.
+Therefore, the sensor requires the same authority as any other applications to connect to Queue Manager and inquire data, such as MQ explorer, amqsputc MQ sample application.
+When Queue Manager does not get connected with your configured parameters, you can try your connection parameters with MQ explorer to connect to Queue Manager and check whether you can connect Queue Manager.

 See the following issues for reference: